IDEA-120/Course-Materials/SCHEDULE.md

 #### Week of October 12, 2020: What is a model?
 Design and Algorithms

 DUE **Tuesday, October 13**:
-* ***VIDEO AVAILABLE on 10/05*** ~~Watch Lecture: Alternative Data Design~~
 * Watch [Mona Chalabi, 3 Ways to Spot a Bad Statistic](https://www.ted.com/talks/mona_chalabi_3_ways_to_spot_a_bad_statistic)
 * Read [Cathy O'Neil, Weapons of Math Destruction: Chapter 4](/week_08_week_of_10-12-2020/readings/Cathy-O-Neil-Weapons-Of-Math-Destruction-Chapter-4-WEEK-08.pdf)
 * Read [Chris Gayomali, How typeface influences the way we read and think](https://theweek.com/articles/463196/how-typeface-influences-way-read-think)
-* Create a new markdown document in your 'idea-120-responses' folder called 'week-07-response.md' and discuss in about 4 paragraphs what methods outlined by O'Neil, Chalabi, and Gayomali you believe you're subject to when using tools and consuming media on the internet.
+* Create a new markdown document in your 'idea-120-responses' folder called 'week-07-response.md' and discuss in about 3 paragraphs what methods outlined by O'Neil, Chalabi, and Gayomali you believe you're subject to when using tools and consuming media on the internet.
 Would the internet be more useful and egalitarian without these methods (targeted ads, shaping interactions to content with specific design), or is it useful to direct users because your message could otherwise be lost among the sea of online content?
 * Push the file to your repository

+Lab **Tuesday, October 13**
+* Adobe Photoshop Fundamentals

+Discuss **Thursday, October 15**
+* Responses on O'Neil, Chalabi, Gayomali

 ***